UCI-EECS113-Spring17/Nin10do/docs/source/14_tracebuffer.rst

       tr_buf = Trace_Buffer(PMODA,pins=[2,3],probes=['SCL','SDA'],
                       protocol="i2c",rate=1000000)

-The sample rate is in MHz, and valid rates are:
+The tracebuffer runs at 166MHz.
+The sample rate is the number of samples stored out of every sample captured.
+E.g. rate = 1 will store samples at 166 Msps. rate = 2 will store samples at 83 Msps etc.

-* 166 MHz ???
+.. code-block :: console

-* 100 MHz ???
+    Samples captured = 166 MHz/rate

 Once you are ready to start collecting data, start the trace buffer.